 ON THE OLD TESTAMENT

-saying that it was very good, He sowed His very essence into the fabric of
+said it was very good.
+He sowed His very essence into the fabric of

-sow His essence back into the creation.
+sow His essence back into the new creation.
 Therefore, when Paul said in Rom

 8-19, “The anxious longing of the creation waits eagerly for the

-revealing of the sons of God,” he was saying that the First Resurrection
+revealing of the sons of God,” he indicated that the First Resurrection

-the spiritual to the physical, making the creation just as spiritual as it
+the spiritual to the physical, making the universe just as spiritual as it

 is physical.
-We know we currently have a soul, but we don’t know very
+We currently have a soul, but we don’t know

-is superimposed over our spirit.
-Either way, body and soul exist as two
+much about it; body and soul seem to exist as two

-separate phases.
+separate phases of man.
 However, what Paul meant by spiritual body was

 God is Spirit.
 The Holy Spirit is everywhere at the same time,